 - The student will need to complete a criminal background check as part of the application process.

 - A personal interview is required as part of the application process.

 - Official transcripts from all colleges attended, including undergraduate, graduate, and medical schools must be submitted.

-- Record of MCAT results.
+- The student must submit record of MCAT results.

 Transfer Credit Evaluation Policy

-Requests for transfer of credit for NYITCOM pre-clinical coursework will be considered on a case-by-case basis from student applicants with previous doctoral-level degree coursework who have been accepted to NYITCOM as new matriculates.
-The student must provide the college catalog, syllabus, and official transcripts from the college/university in which the course was originally credited to provide NYITCOM sufficient information to decide if the course in question is equivalent to that offered in the Doctor of Osteopathic Curriculum at NYITCOM.
+Requests for transfer of credit for NYITCOM pre-clinical coursework will be considered on a case-by-case basis from student applicants with previous doctoral-level degree coursework who have been accepted to NYITCOM as new matriculants.
+The student must provide the college catalog, syllabus, and official transcripts from the college/university in which the course was originally credited to provide NYITCOM sufficient information to decide if the course in question is equivalent to that offered in the Doctor of Osteopathic Medicine Curriculum at NYITCOM.
 Approval of the transfer credits will be the responsibility of the Associate Dean for Academic Affairs, in collaboration with the course directors and Curriculum Advisory Committee.